HQarroum/microbox/README.md

 ### Filesystem

 The sandbox exposes a file-system that is ephemeral, isolated from the host—unless otherwise specified—and mounted in memory.
-As such, changes caused by applications within the sandbox's rootfs do not reflect on the host filesystem.
+As such, changes caused by applications within the sandbox's rootfs don't reflect on the host filesystem.

-Below is a comparison table of the different root file-system options supported.
+Below is a comparison table of the supported file-system options.

 Mode | Ephemeral | Isolated | Notes
 ---- | --------- | -------- | -----